 For many years I have been following a trajectory that is set in motion by the last painting.
 A chronology driven by necessity, the obvious next step.
-The proportion of the piece is the initial imperative: space and it's containment, the front of the canvas and the encompassing color on the sides.
-Every part of the painting's side has an impact on it's surroundings.
-The color against the white canvas and that same color against the white wall, which becomes it's glowing hue, is at once hard-edged and diffused, ephemeral.
+The proportion of the piece is the initial imperative: the size and dimension of the canvas and the containment of the four sides of the canvas that encompass it; the front of the canvas and the encompassing color on the sides.

 By applying about fourteen layers of a monochromatic pigment to the sides of the canvas I catalyze an interaction between the ambient light, the viewer's perception, and the work itself thereby destabilizing any sense of a fixed image in favor of a dynamic of shifting relationships.
 The light reflected from the sides of the paintings cast auras of color on the wall and surrounding space.
 These ephemeral hues diminish any rigid distinction between the work itself and that of it's environment, and impose a temporal experience of the work given the shifting conditions our perception presupposes.

 The paintings are generally 1/8 inch off the floor.
 This was never my initial intention, but they evolved along this line from earlier work that has step by step become what it is today.
 It has, though, brought up important issues of the painting as an object (1) because it is "standing" on the floor and (2) because the front is not a picture of anything, always an interesting question to ponder.
 They remain, however, paintings; acrylic paint on stretched canvas.

 The paintings are at a slant to the right, an alignment I call "Tip-to-Tip" establishing the vertical axis from upper left corner to lower right corner; breaking from the static architecturally referenced perspective that paintings hung at a ninety degree angle to the floor have.